Staff Profile

 Clarke, L.J. & Snowling, M.J.
 (2004).
 Do children make inferences about fictional characters’ emotional states during reading?
 Poster presented at BPS North East Branch Postgraduate Student Conference 2004, York St. John University.
 First prize winner in postgraduate student poster competition.

-I have a broad interest in typical and atypical language development, and key factors that affect oral and written language learning and cognition throughout the lifespan.
+I’m broadly interested in typical and atypical language and literacy development, and key factors that affect oral and written language learning and cognition throughout the lifespan.

-My current research activity is focused on looking at children’s relationship with literacy in terms of their attitudes and motivation and understanding of its purpose.
-Following on from this I am interested in furthering our understanding of the impact this may have on the development of reading comprehension and written language skills.
+- Children’s relationship with literacy in terms of their attitudes and motivation and understanding of its purpose in EYFS and Key Stage 1.
+I want to consider the impact this may have on the development of reading comprehension and written language skills later.

-In terms of pedagogic research I’m interested in how learning disabilities are managed in Higher Education, and also factors that contribute to developing graduates’ employability.
+- How learning disabilities and differences are managed in Higher Education, and also factors that contribute to developing graduates’ employability, particularly amongst neurodiverse learners.